theKashey/react-imported-component/README.md

  - 🔥 Hot-Module-Replacement friendly.
  - ⛓️ support forwardRef.
  - 💡 TS, Flow, Rect 16/Async ready.
  - 🌟 Async on client, sync on server.
-Supports Suspense.
+Supports Suspense (even on server side)
  - 📦 could handle any bunder, and could load all the used async chunks in one "wave".
  - ✂️ could work with any import statement, passed from anywhere
  - 🛠 HOC and Component API.